Find Affordable College Courses

 Master’s Degrees in Allied Health Professions

 A master's degree in allied health is offered at 401 colleges in the United States.
-This degree is more popular with female students, and about 25% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 0.9% of allied health graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 27% were students from underrepresented racial-ethnic groups.
+Also, 1.0% of allied health graduates were international students.

 Education Levels of Allied Health Majors

-In 2020-2021, 12,328 master's degrees were awarded to allied health majors.
+During the most recent year for which data is available, 14,052 people earned their master's degree in allied health.
 This makes it the 5th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in allied health at each degree level.